-Ptosis is a condition where the upper eyelid droops down over the eye, either limiting the field of vision or producing an uneven or tired appearance.
-Ptosis can be caused by a stretching, weakening or tearing away of the levator muscle from the eyelid.
+When the upper eyelid droops down over the eye because of a stretched or weakened eyelid muscle, the condition is called "Ptosis."
+Ptosis can limit a person's central and/or peripheral vision, and also give a tired, heavy look to the eyes.
 It can affect one or both eyes, at the same time or at different times.
 This condition is usually treated with surgery, which can both improve vision and appearance.

 The first step towards eyelid surgery is a consultation with Dr. Victor in our office.
 Our technician will gather information regarding the patient's condition and concerns, and take digital photos.
 Dr. Victor then meets with the patient to perform an examination and discuss his findings.
-If Dr. Victor determines that the patient is a candidate for ptosis repair, a visual field screening may be scheduled.
+If Dr. Victor determines that the patient is a candidate for ptosis repair, a visual field screening is scheduled.
 The screening takes place in the office with the use of a visual field analyzer machine.
 This 20 minute test helps to determine how much of a patient's vision is being blocked by the drooping of the eyelids.
 Ptosis repair is considered "medically necessary" if significant visual impairment is present.
-The visual field results, along with Dr. Victor's exam notes and the photos are submitted to the patient's insurance company for determination of medical necessity and pre-approval.
-Dr. Victor also performs "cosmetic" ptosis repair.
+If prior authorization is required by the patient's insurance plan, the visual field results, Dr. Victor's examination notes and the digital photos are submitted to the insurance company for determination.
+Dr. Victor also performs "cosmetic" ptosis repair, which is not medically necessary, therefore, not covered by insurance.

 History and Physical